-- 1. Type and Level: Outcome: Key - 2.
-Rationale, Relevance, Reliability: Statewide seatbelt usage is a standard measure of comparison for NHTSA and is utilized by all states to compare annual usage of seatbelts among front seat vehicle occupants. - 3.
+1. Type and Level: Outcome: Key

+- 2. Rationale, Relevance, Reliability: Statewide seatbelt usage is a standard measure of comparison for NHTSA and is utilized by all states to compare annual usage of seatbelts among front seat vehicle occupants. - 3.
 Use: In addition to the rate being a consistent measure of progress each year, the rate also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: Safety belt is any restraint device on a motor vehicle. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
 Data Source, Collection, and Reporting: The LHSC contracts with researchers and analysts to implement a NHTSA approved methodology and report on findings on an annual basis. - 7.
 Calculation Methodology: Established and approved by NHTSA, Section 153. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
-Caveats: Cost of statewide survey and analysis is approximately \$100,000. - 10.
+Caveats: Cost of statewide survey and analysis is approximately \$200,000. - 10.
 Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993

-Objective 3:To increase safety belt usage for all vehicle occupants by 1% each calendar year by June 30, 2025.Indicator Name:Number of unrestrained fatalitiesIndicator LaPAS PI Code:New
+Objective 3: To increase safety belt usage for all vehicle occupants by one percent

+Indicator Name: Number of unrestrained fatalities

-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Specific statistics quantifies involvement of seat belt use in fatal traffic crashes.
+- 2. Rationale, Relevance, Reliability: Specific statistics quantifies involvement of seat belt use in fatal traffic crashes.
 Number unrestrained traffic fatalities is a required standard measure for NHTSA and is utilized by all states to compare unrestrained fatalities across the nation. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: Safety belt is any restraint device on a motor vehicle. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by all states.
 The specific calculation uses the total number of unrestrained fatalities over time. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
-Caveats: Cost of statewide survey and analysis is approximately \$100,000. - 10.
-Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Caveats: N/A - 10.
+Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 age 5 and under

-Objective 3: To increase safety belt usage for all vehicle occupants by 1% each calendar year by June 30, 2025.
-Indicator Name: Percent change in safety belt usage for vehicle occupants age 5 and under Indicator LaPAS PI Code: 22430
+Objective 3: To increase safety belt usage for all vehicle occupants by one percent

+Indicator Name: Percent change in statewide safety belt usage for vehicle occupants